-Non-Japanese employees make up 4.2% of our Company's workforce, and 89.5% of our Group's workforce.
+Non-Japanese employees make up 4.9% of our Company's workforce, and 88.4% of our Group's workforce.
 In fiscal 2003, our Group began accepting Chinese and Vietnamese plant employees to its non-Japanese employee and technical intern training programs, with the goal of nurturing human resources at overseas plants.
 These training programs have now been completed by more than 300 people; after returning to their home countries, they operate as Presidents or in other executive positions at local subsidiaries.
-In addition, since fiscal 2013 we have promoted revitalization of human resources through intra-company transfer systems, which enable marketing and technical employees from overseas subsidiaries to work in Japan.
-They are also involved in the start-up of new factories in Japan.
 Furthermore, in order to develop human resources who can be active on a global scale over the long term, we employ international students who have graduated from universities in Japan as part of our new graduate recruitment process.
-We will focus more than ever on English-language education, providing selective education and actively dispatching students to overseas subsidiaries.
+For the existing employees, we provide English language training for selected target groups and actively send them to our overseas subsidiaries.
+As part of strengthening our global human resources functions, we will further enhance collaboration between the headquarters and overseas subsidiaries to improve systems and enhance our ability to identify talent globally, thereby maximizing the utilization of human resources worldwide.